adriancooney/node-sfx/README.md

 Got any cool examples?
 Submit a pull request and I'd be happy to put it here.

 ### TODO
-* Add a little sound package manager hosted on Github. `sfx add hooray` which adds the `hooray` sound to the global sfx sound directory.
+* Add a little sound package manager hosted on Github so you can selectively retrieve sounds. `sfx add hooray` which adds the `hooray` sound to the global sfx sound directory.
+Sound files could get large and ain't nobody got time for that.

 ### Licensing
 MIT